The Investigatory Powers Bill received Royal Assent on 29 November 2016.

 Many of the powers, however, are enforceable by injunction only against persons in the UK.
 The powers enforceable by injunction against non-UK persons (interception warrants and targeted communications data acquisition notices) permit conflict with the law of another country to be taken into account.

 Extraterritoriality provisions were first explicitly enacted in DRIPA.
-They remain controversial in the Bill and have drawn criticism from international companies.
+They remain controversial in the Act and have drawn criticism from international companies.

 The online business

 An online business that does not think of itself as part of the communications industry may nonetheless be providing a telecommunications service to its users and customers as part of its business.
 If so, the Act could apply.

 According to the draft Codes of Practice:

 “The definition of a telecommunications operator also includes application and website providers but only insofar as they provide a telecommunication service.
 For example an online market place may only be a telecommunications operator as it provides a connection to an application/website.
 It may also be a telecommunications operator if and in so far as it provides a messaging service.”

 The current regulations under RIPA exclude from any obligation to provide an interception capability those who only provide a public telecommunications service in relation to the provision of banking, insurance, investment or other financial services.
 It remains to be seen whether a similar exclusion will be implemented in regulations governing the issue of technical capability notices under the new legislation.

 The café (or perhaps the operator providing the hotspot for the café's customers) would be a telecommunications operator and within scope.